acornejo/mamba/README.md

         var y = p.y - q.y
         return sqrt(x*x + y*y)

 These two forms are *not* equivalent.
-When declaring functions using the `fun` keyword it is possible to bind several different function definitions to the same function name; this feature is commonly known as function overloading.
+When declaring functions using the `fun` keyword it is possible to bind several different function definitions with different signatures to the same function name; this feature is commonly known as function overloading.
-On the other hand, when using the `var` keyword the function definition is bound to a variable name, and in Mamba variables have a single binding.
+On the other hand, when using the `var` keyword, we are assigning a function definition to a regular variable, and a variables cannot point to multiple function definitions simultaenously.

 Therefore, if we wanted to define two functions named `dist`, one for computing the euclidean distance between two points (shown above), and another for computing the statistical distance between two random variables, we can only do it through the `fun` keyword.

-As a rule of thumb, you should always use the `fun` keyword when declaring functions, the only exception is when you want to explicitly prevent overloading.
+As a convention, whenever possible use the `fun` keyword when declaring functions.

 # Functions that receive references

-Mamba treats the input parameters received by a function as read-only.
+Mamba treats the input parameters received by functions as read-only.
 Restricting functions to not have side effects on their input parameters generally leads to cleaner code.
-Mamba provides references for those rare cases when modifying the input parameters is actually what you want.
+For those rare cases when modifying the input parameters is actually what you want, Mamba provides references.
 A variable is declared to be a reference by prepending its type with the `&` operator.
-They must be declared as references both in the function definition and during function invocation.
+Variables must be declared as references both in the function definition and during function invocation.

     fun increment (&Int x) -> None:
         x = x + 1